Master’s in Psychology

 Careers in Psychology with a Master’s Degree

+Do you have a love for high-tech or social media?
+User experience teams and marketing research groups often seek professionals with your background.
+How about business?
+Human resources departments often seek professionals with expertise in workplace psychology and team management.
 Or maybe you want to make the world a better place through non-profit or human services work.
-You’ve got what it takes to put together community health interventions, run homeless services programs, managed healthcare teams, or even work with law enforcement on offender diversion programs.
-And it’s worth noting that school psychologist licenses may only require a master’s-level education.
+You’ve got what it takes to put together community health interventions, run homeless services programs, manage healthcare teams, or even work with law enforcement on offender diversion programs.

 The Psychological Associate

-The APA defines a psychological associate as a master’s-prepared psychologist who may require supervision and have a limited scope of practice compared to fully licensed clinical psychologist.
+The APA defines a psychological associate as a master’s-prepared psychologist who may require supervision and have a limited scope of practice compared to a fully licensed clinical psychologist.

 What To Expect For Your Salary After Earning a Master’s Degree in Psychology

 Of course, with such a broad range of career possibilities, there also comes a wide array of possible salaries.
-You’re looking at a very different take-home pay as a legal administrative specialist for the Department of Veteran’s Affairs versus working as a tutor coordinator, as a pair of recent master’s grads from the same program ended up doing.
+You’re looking at very different take-home pay as a legal administrative specialist for the Department of Veterans Affairs versus working as a tutor coordinator, as a pair of recent master’s grads from the same program ended up doing.

 All of this is just to say, be sure to look carefully at the laws and licensing board rules for psychologists in your state before you start making career plans.
-Your master’s degree can be worth a lot more or less than you think if you make assumptions!
+Your master’s degree can be worth a lot more or less than you think if you make assumptions.

 Licensed clinical psychologists fall into the group of psychologists, all other, in the BLS data, and have a median annual salary of $105,780.